 Searching for Identifiers

-WARNING : This is feature is at an early stage of development.
+WARNING : This feature is at an early stage of development.

-As we've seen previously, this extension makes it very easy to [declare the masking rules].
+As we've seen previously, this extension makes it very easy to declare masking rules.

-But of course when you're creating an anonymization strategy, the hard part is to scan the database model to find which columns contains direct and indirect identifiers and then decide how these identifiers should be masked.
+However, when you create an anonymization strategy, the hard part is scanning the database model to find which columns contains direct and indirect identifiers, and then decide how these identifiers should be masked.